POL.4.0.1 FINANCE (Ratified 29.05.2023)

 PURPOSE:

 This policy outlines factors that will be considered when managing supervised groups enrolling at the school.
-This policy should be read in conjunction with The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 and the Education Act 1989.
+This policy should be read in conjunction with The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 and the Education and Training Act 2020.

 RATIONALE: